About the Education Access Center

 - Recording or converting the audio as/to a video and captioning it.

-General info about Accessibility Evaluation tools - WebAIM.
+- General info about Accessibility Evaluation tools - WebAIM.
+You will have to perform manual checks.
 Remember: Do not rely on fully automated tools to check for accessibility.
-They can not perform important checks such as: keyboard navigation, form accessibility, text contrast with backgrounds, navigation, important text embedded in pictures (pictures of text) and others.
-You will have to perform manual checks with tools such as:
+They can not perform important checks such as: keyboard navigation, form accessibility, text contrast with backgrounds, important text embedded in pictures (pictures of text) and others.